cortical-iv/salted_vex_milk/readme.md

 ## In ideal world
 - Should work for multiple clans, so user can enter their clan id and get this information.
-- Learn how to develop on windows and linux machine?
+- Develop on both windows and linux machine?

 ## Things to remember
-- When setting field (e.g., clan) in model (member) that is tethered to another model as foreign key (e.g., Member instance has Clan foreign key), you don't set the field to model instance, but to model_instance.id.
-Otherwise you end up in a world of hurt with errors like "That choice is not one of the available choices."
+- When setting field (e.g., clan) in model (member) that is tethered to another model as foreign key (e.g., Member instance has Clan foreign key), you set field to model_instance.id.
+O
 - Docs for sessions: http://docs.python-requests.org/en/master/api/#request-sessions